Christopher-Karvelis/Simple-FPS-game-in-Unity/README.md

 ## Scoring System
 - Collecting a cube or a cylinder costs 5 points.
-- Dropping at from level 3 and above results to loosing 10 points for each level.
+- Dropping from level 3 and above results to loosing 10 points for each level.
 - Climbing to a cube or a cylinder adds 10 points.

 ## Goal